skyandray/RT-Thread-for-Gowin-GW1NSR-MDK/README.md

 # RT-Thread for Gowin GW1NSR-4C Soc
-Dear friends,

-It is my first repository on GitHub about a popular RTOS RT-Thread, which is based on the RT-Thread Nano 3.1.3.
-The compiler is MDK 5.35.
-I will try the GCC version.

-Two threads are running in the code, controls two LEDs on/off with different periods.

-The crystal on my board is 27MHz, and the frequency to MCU core is 78MHz.
-If your board runs an 80MHz for MCU, you need to change __SYSTEM_CLOCK defined in the code to 80000000.
+Hello everyone, this project based on RT-THREAD NANO 3.1.3 and GOWIN GW1NSR-4C Soc chip.
+The compilation environment is MDK 5.35.
+The GCC version will be developed in the future.
+In this code, two user threads are running and two lights are controlled.
+The crystal oscillator on my development board is 27M, so the main frequency of my MCU is 78M.
+If your main frequency is 80M, you need to modify the __SYSTEM_CLOCK macro.

+Finsh is also ported to this project, using UART0, the parameter is 115200 8n1.

 Thanks!